morethantesting/morethantesting.github.io/legal/privacy-policy/index.markdown

 ## 13. How can you contact us about this policy?

-If you have questions or comments about this policy, you may email us at <contact@morethantesting.com> or by post to:
+If you have questions or comments about this policy, you may email us at <contact@morethantesting.com>.

-More Than Testing Ltd
-Kemp House
-Street Lane
-London, EC1 5VX
-United Kingdom

 ## 14. How can you review, update, or delete the data we collect from you?